Signed in as:

 Example (The "Max Return" Strategy): The ILIT acts as a lifetime arbitrage engine.
 Utilizing a high-PUA (Paid-Up Additions) 10/90 design for a 45-year-old in Preferred Plus health, the grantors transfer $38,000 annually post-tax into the trust (covering two child beneficiaries).
 To account for the projected 4% annual growth in gift tax exclusions, this contribution capacity expands over time.
 While these funds can be loaned back to the grantors for lifetime access, this example assumes the funds remain within the trust to maximize the compounding death benefit and cash value.

-The Direct Investment Comparison: In this model, the trust's performance is compared against investing the same $38,000 per annum (increasing by 4% annually) into growth-oriented assets compounding at a 10% annual return over a $20-year horizon.
+The Direct Investment Comparison: In this model, the trust's performance is compared against investing the same $38,000 per annum (increasing by 4% annually) into growth-oriented assets compounding at a 10% annual return over a 20-year horizon.
 While market growth is subject to the 40% federal estate tax upon transfer, the ILIT’s death benefit is entirely shielded.
 It is important to note that assets held within the trust at the time of death do not qualify for a basis step-up under IRC § 1014.

 Economic Cost of Inaction: Each heir benefits from the avoidance of the 40% federal estate tax on the total accumulated value.
 If the strategy is not implemented, the ramifications on the projected wealth transfer—calculated against a 10% annual market return over a 20-year lifetime estimate—are as follows: